Proco-ALS for fast nCPD#

 Projected least squares for solving NNLS#

-When discussing nonnegative least squares algorithms, we overlooked one possible naive idea for computing an approximate solution: first compute the unconstrained least squares solution, then project it onto the nonnegative orthant.
-Given an NNLS problem NNLS(A,b), this means computing
+In the NNLS section, we overlooked one possible naive idea for computing an approximate solution: first compute the unconstrained least squares solution, then project it onto the nonnegative orthant.
+Given a NNLS problem \(\argmin{x\geq 0} \|b - Ax\|_2^2\), the following two lines of code compute this estimate:

 x_hat = tl.solve(A,b)